ajb-archive-account/c-text/README.md

 # C-Text

-I coded a basic text ecitor in C. Based on [Kilo by Antirez](https://github.com/antirez/kilo) with some modifications.
+A basic text editor in C. Based on [Kilo by Antirez](https://github.com/antirez/kilo) with some modifications.

+Heavily commented as it is being built as a learning exercise.